Warren Wolf (musician)

-Warren Wolf Jr. (born November 10, 1979) is an American jazz vibraphonist from Baltimore, Maryland.
+Warren Wolf Jr. (born November 10, 1979) is an American jazz vibraphonist and multi-instrumentalist from Baltimore, Maryland.
+He is on the faculty at Peabody Institute Conservatory of Music and the San Francisco Conservatory of Music.

 Biography

-Under the tutelage of his father, Warren Wolf Sr., Warren began his music studies at the age of three, learning the vibraphone, marimba, drums, and piano.
+Warren Wolf was born in November of 1979 to Warren Wolf Sr. and Celeste Wolf.
+Wolf began his music studies at the age of three, learning the vibraphone, marimba, drums, and piano.
 A classically trained musician, he attended the Peabody Institute's preparatory program for eight years.
-He attended high school at the Baltimore School for the Arts, from which he graduated in 1997, and subsequently attended the Berklee College of Music, where he studied under jazz vibraphonist Dave Samuels for seven of eight semesters, the remaining semester being spent receiving instruction from vibraphonist Ed Saindon.
-During his time at Berklee Wolf was an active member of Boston's jazz scene, playing the vibraphone, drums, and piano, and with his friend, trumpeter Jason Palmer he co-led a group at Wally's Cafe, the legendary Boston jazz venue, where he worked as house drummer.
-He graduated from Berklee in 2001 and remained active on the Boston jazz scene as a local musician.
-In September 2003 Wolf became an instructor in the percussion department at Berklee, giving private lessons on the vibraphone and drums, as well as teaching a beginners' keyboard class for entering freshmen majoring in drum performance.
+He graduated with honors from the Baltimore School for the Arts in 1997.

+He went to Berklee College of Music in 1997, graduating in 2001.
+At Berklee, he studied under jazz vibraphonist Dave Samuels for seven of eight semesters, the remaining semester being spent receiving instruction from vibraphonist Ed Saindon.
+During his time at Berklee, Wolf was an active member of Boston's jazz scene, playing the vibraphone, drums, and piano, and with his friend, trumpeter Jason Palmer he co-led a group at Wally's Cafe, the legendary Boston jazz venue, where he worked as house drummer.
+During his time at Berklee, he collaborated with musicians in school such as Jeremy Pelt, Jaleel Shaw, Rashawn Ross, Walter Smith III, Kendrick Scott and John Mayer.
+He remained active on the Boston jazz scene as a local musician and in September 2003, Wolf became an instructor in the percussion department at the Berklee College of Music.
+At Berklee, he gave private lessons on the vibraphone and drums, and taught a beginners' keyboard class for entering freshmen majoring in drum performance.